 Select Install & Configure IIS option (Recommended).
 You can select Branch Cache, LEDBAT, and the other options if you plan to use those.

 Click on NEXT to continue.

 Client Communication Settings

 NOTE! – Configure how client devices communicate with the new distribution point: HTTP or HTTPS communication?
-I selected HTTP the a new distribution point setup.
-More details about HTTPS site system configuration available in the previous post.
+I selected HTTP as the new distribution point setup.
+More details about HTTPS site system configuration are available in the previous post.